inverted-ai/invertedai/docs/source/userguide.md

 provisioned to accommodate a large number of agents, where the maximum allowed varies per location.

 ## Programming language support
-The core interface is a {ref}`REST API`, that can be called from any programming language.
+The core interface is a [REST API][rest-link], that can be called from any programming language.
 This is a low-level, bare-bones access mode that offers maximum flexibility to deploy in any environment.
 For convenience, we also provide a {ref}`Python SDK`, freely available on PyPI with minimal dependencies, which provides an abstraction layer on top of the REST API.
 In the future we intend to release a similar library in C++ and